 That’s the working name for the General Motors semi-automated driving technology that allows for hands-free driving on the highway – both at speed and in stop-and-go driving.

-It will include technology such as adaptive forward lighting, rear vision cameras, blind-zone monitoring and lane-keeping.
+It will include technology such as adaptive forward lighting, rear vision cameras, blind-zone monitoring, and lane-keeping.
 GM will also be adding more nameplates that offer adaptive cruise control and collision-imminent braking.

 GM will also enter the vehicle-to-vehicle (V2V) technology world in 2017 on it’s 2017 Cadillac CTS, a world that enables cars to communicate with each other.

-The Audi A7 Piloted driving car had the great capability at this year’s CES.
-It is considered Level 3 automated driving on SAE’s SAE J3016 – levels of vehicle autonomy ranking of 0-5 automated scale, with level 0 being no automation and level 5 being fully automated, which includes the car being able to;
+The Audi A7 Piloted driving car had great capability at this year’s CES.
+It is considered Level 3 automated driving on SAE’s SAE J3016 – levels of vehicle autonomy ranking of 0-5 automated scale, with level 0 being no automation and level 5 is fully automated, which includes the car being able to;

 * Monitors driving environment when activated